CodeAL1990/javascript-sidescroller/README.md

-In background.js, we will create a Layer class that has game, width, height, speedModifier, and image as parameters Turn them all to class properties, set xy to 0 and create custom update and draw methods In background update, when x is less than negative width(if background moves completely off canvas), set x back to 0 Else, decrement x by game's speed(else keep moving x left till it does) multiplied by speedModifier(the speed change i.e 1.1 1.2 1.3 0.9 etc) There is currently no speed property in Game so create it and give it a number like 3 In Layer draw, pass the context as parameter and use drawImage on it with 5 parameters (drawImage has 3, 5 or 9 parameters)
+In background.js, we will create a Layer class that has game, width, height, speedModifier, and image as parameters Turn them all to class properties, set xy to 0 and create custom update and draw methods In background update, when x is less than negative width(if background moves completely off canvas), set x back to 0 Else, minus x by game's speed(else keep moving x left till it does) multiplied by speedModifier(the speed change i.e 1.1 1.2 1.3 0.9 etc) There is currently no speed property in Game so create it and give it a number like 3 In Layer draw, pass the context as parameter and use drawImage on it with 5 parameters (drawImage has 3, 5 or 9 parameters)